ggonnella/textformats/manuals/TF-Spec_language.md

 | `cof3`   | `1:B:-3` | `{"node1": 1 , "relation": "B", "node2": -3}` |
 | `cof3`   | `1:-3`   | `{"node1": 1 , "relation": "X", "node2": -3}` |

-## Definitions of kind `named_values`
+## Definitions of kind `labeled_list`

-Definitions of kind `named_values` are used for compound elements which of sets of instances of sub-elements, each associated to a name (from a set of predefined names), for which the type depends on the name.
-The datatype associated with each of the names is given as a mapping (name: datatype) under the `named_values` key.
+Definitions of kind `labeled_list` are used for compound elements which of sets of instances of sub-elements, each associated to a name (from a set of predefined names), for which the type depends on the name.
+The datatype associated with each of the names is given as a mapping (name: datatype) under the `labeled_list` key.
 Thereby the datatype is given either as a definition mapping, or as a reference to another datatype.
-Any kind of of element definition can be used (including `named_values` and other compound datatypes, although in this case the definition must carefully avoid ambuiguitites, e.g. using different separator strings).
+Any kind of of element definition can be used (including `labeled_list` and other compound datatypes, although in this case the definition must carefully avoid ambuiguitites, e.g. using different separator strings).

-The decoded data value of a `named_values` definition is a table (Nim), mapping (YAML), dict (Python), JSON object (JSON, C/C++), except if the `as_string` option is set (see section "Validation-only compound definitions").
+The decoded data value of a `labeled_list` definition is a table (Nim), mapping (YAML), dict (Python), JSON object (JSON, C/C++), except if the `as_string` option is set (see section "Validation-only compound definitions").
 The mapping contains an entry for each of the names present at least once in